shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

 ### Pay on a Per-impression (CPM) basis

 Select this option to pay publishers for every impression.
-This payment type is accepted by all sellers (Xandr sellers and external sellers).
+This payment type is accepted by all sellers (Microsoft Advertising sellers and external sellers).

 - **Optimize to a % margin of booked revenue**